DyeDye-diyung/Framework_for_Financial_Time-Series_Forecasting/README.md

-# Knowledge-Driven Modular Deep Learning Framework for Financial Time-Series Forecasting
+# Enhancing stock price forecasting with a modular deep learning framework incorporating plug-and-play Transformer variants

-This repository contains the official source code and data for the research paper: **"Knowledge-Driven Modular Deep Learning Framework Integrating CNN, Transformer Variants and BiLSTM for Robust Financial Time-Series Forecasting"**.
+This repository contains the official source code and data for the research paper: **"Enhancing stock price forecasting with a modular deep learning framework incorporating plug-and-play Transformer variants"**.

 Our proposed framework, **RevIN-CNN-(Transformer Variants)-BiLSTM**, is a modular and robust deep learning architecture designed to tackle the inherent challenges of financial time series forecasting, such as high noise, non-stationarity, and complex dependencies.